RoeiArpaly/llms-pii-leakage/data_manipulation/defenses/README.md

 #### 1) Homoglyph Detection and Transformation

 ##### Description
-A homoglyph is a character that is visually identical or nearly identical to another character.
+A homoglyph is a character that is visually identical or nearly identical to another character.<br>
 The homoglyph detection and transformation defense is a technique that detects and replaces homoglyphs and emojis in the content.

 ##### Example